 The club stabilised on the pitch under former reserve team manager Harry McNally who having assembled a talented squad by November 1978, saw the club finish in an excellent fifth position.
 Considering at one point the club looked dead and buried this was a remarkable achievement.
 The board’s refusal in the spring of 1979 to take up an invitation of a place in the new Football Alliance (the forerunner of today’s Conference) primarily on financial grounds i.e. travelling costs, impacted badly, losing players and supporters.
 The early 1980’s were dark days from which the club only just survived after various Board re shuffles and financial crises.

 Charlie Clapham took a place on the board in 1982 and became chairman in 1984.
-He had the financial acumen that had been missing – a long term vision and with careful negotiations plotted the club slowly out of its rising near crippling debts.
-Today he is one of the longest serving chairmen in the pyramid and the club is financially secure, something not apparent for most of the club’s chequered history.
+He had the financial acumen that had been missing – a long term vision and with careful negotiations plotted the club slowly out of its rising, near crippling debts.
+He was to become one of the longest serving chairmen in the pyramid and the club became financially secure, something not apparent for most of the club’s chequered history.

-Brian Kettle’s 1992-93 side won the Northern Premier league in real style amassing 96 points and scoring over 100 goals.
+Brian Kettle’s 1992-93 side won the Northern Premier league in real style amassing 96 points and scoring 103 goals.
 They also reached the second round of the FA Cup for the first time since 1968.
-Kettle took the club into the Vauxhall Conference finishing fourth.
+Kettle took the club into the Vauxhall Conference finishing fourth which in modern days would have secured a play off berth.
 Billy Ayre in his first season went one better finishing third, just eight points off champions Macclesfield Town.
 Had play offs been in existence back then, who knows Southport could be back playing in the Football League, a status everyone connected with the club is desperate to get back.

 The 2002/03 season was expected to see the Club push for honours but the departure of Wright saw Phil Wilson take over and it turned into disaster.
 In November 2002 after going unbeaten in their first seven league games the squad became FA Cup giant killers.
-In front of a near 4,000 gate a rousing 4-2 performance coming back from 2-0 down destroyed Notts County in front of the Match of the Day cameras.
-But a long sequence of unsatisfactory results led to Phil Wilson’s departure in January with the club in 9th place but slipping down the table.
+In front of a 3519 gate a rousing 4-2 performance coming back from 2-0 down destroyed Notts County in front of the Match of the Day cameras.
+A long sequence of unsatisfactory results led to Phil Wilson’s departure in January with the club in 9th place but slipping down the table.

 Former Irish international defender Mike Walsh was given the post originally for a short spell and then until to the end of the season.
 Walsh was expected to make the impact Mark Wright had done as a motivator but he didn’t.
 A disastrous run of just 2 wins in 15 Conference matches saw Southport spectacularly slump to defeat and relegation at Stevenage on the last day of the 2002-03 season.
 Walsh stayed on and recorded four straight victories at the start of the season but an autumn of repeated reversals saw his departure and the appointment of ex Runcorn player manager Liam Watson, a former England semi pro-international.

-The appointment of Liam Watson in autumn 2003 re-energised the club, Liam, the youngest manager in the clubs history signalled a new era at Southport in which a new younger supporter base blossomed and the transformation was remarkable.
-Watson radically restructured his playing staff in rapid time and lifted the Nationwide North title as inaugural champions.
+The appointment of Liam Watson in autumn 2003 re-energised the club.
+Liam, the youngest manager in the club’s history, signalled a new era at Southport in which a new younger supporter base blossomed and the transformation was remarkable.
+Watson radically restructured his playing staff in rapid time and lifted the Nationwide North title as inaugural champions in 2004/05.

 Liam Watson returned to the club from Burscough on 30th June 2008 bringing most of the Burscough squad with him and a season of consolidation in 2008/09 saw the club reach the Play Offs, losing over two legs to Gateshead.

-The Sandgrounders fought a titanic battle on and off the field with Fleetwood Town in 2009/10 and sealed the Blue Square North title on the final day of the season at Eastwood Town in front of over 700 jubilant fans.
+The Sandgrounders fought a titanic battle on and off the field with Fleetwood Town in 2009/10 and sealed the Blue Square North title on the final day of the season at Eastwood Town in front of 750 jubilant fans.

 The Sandgrounders surpassed everyone’s expectations in 2011/12 and made the most of the reprieve occupying a play off place for a large part of the season before finishing in seventh place.
-Considering The Sandgrounders shocking away form in 2010/11 it took everyone by surprise when the club went on a remarkable eight game winning run away from home to beat the club record which had stood since 1956.
+Considering the poor away form in 2010/11 it took everyone by surprise when the club went on a remarkable eight game winning run away from home to beat the club record which had stood since 1956.

 Into 2012/13 and with expectations raised after such a thrilling 2011/12 season Southport only ensured their survival with one game to go.
 A run of six consecutive defeats in March saw the club plummet from a comfortable 13th place down to 20th position but wins at Braintree and Forest Green with a draw at Grimsby in the space of ten days ensured safety.
 Late goals against were the order of the day with 21 points dropped in the closing minutes of games.

-Liam Watson announced his intention to step down at the end of last season and received a great send off in the club’s final home game of the season.
+Liam Watson announced his intention to step down at the end of that season and received a great send off in the club’s final home game of the season.

 Alan Wright was appointed as a rookie manager to take over the reins from Liam Watson but after just 25 games in charge and a run of poor form, Alan left the club by mutual consent and was replaced by John Coleman.